United Way of Metropolitan Chicago Inc

 Success Rates

-United Way distributed 226 grants in 2024 and 256 grants in 2023, working with 140+ impact grant partners.
+United Way works with 140+ impact grant partners.
 Specific application-to-award ratios are not publicly available.
-The organization notes that "funding decisions remain competitive and based on available resources."
+The organisation notes that "funding decisions remain competitive and based on available resources."

 Reapplication Policy